ketanpurohit0/python/AquisTest/README.md

 output_sample/
 * One file per generating source file

+requirements.txt
+* For the additional dependencies in GITAction

 Comments
 * used Python 3.7 and PyCharm IDE
 * Linting/Formatting courtesy of "black"